 Aspire London Equality Objectives

-Aspire London is committed to ensuring equality of opportunity in line with the Equality Act 2010.
+Aspire London is committed to ensuring equality of opportunity for all in line with the Equality Act 2010.
 We aim to reduce disadvantages, discrimination and inequalities of opportunity, and promote diversity in terms of our pupils, our workforce and the community in which we work.

 We will encourage our children to aim high, be resilient and have a strong moral compass.
 Where our children experience barriers to their success we will work with them to address these in a sensitive and compassionate way.
 We will teach our pupils the importance of equality, the forms discrimination can take and the negative impact discrimination can have.
 We will support our children to grow in their faith, to understand their role in the world as good Christians, showing love and respect for each other and everyone they meet.